 Qianlong Emperor (1711 — 1799), named Aisin Gioro Hongli, respected as Emperor Gaozong of Qing, was one of the most excellent monarchs of the Qing Dynasty, and an extremely lucky person.

-He was quite confident, smart, and obtained everything smoothly.
+He was quite confident, and smart, and obtained everything smoothly.
 The empire Qing reached to peak under his reign.

-Qianlong Emperor, a monarch with extremely centralized power, however, stayed more and more ossified and still put nomadic aristocrats’ interest before everything, and implemented many Literary Inquisitions that took away tens of thousands of lives and confined people’s ideas, while Industrial Revolutions were being implemented in the western world.
+Qianlong Emperor, a monarch with extremely centralized power, however, stayed more and more ossified and still put nomadic aristocrats’ interests before everything, and implemented many Literary Inquisitions that took away tens of thousands of lives and confined people’s ideas, while Industrial Revolutions were being implemented in the western world.

 Hence, the Qing Empire embarked on the road of declination under his ruling period as well.

 Qianlong Emperor in Court Dress, by Giuseppe Castiglione (1688 — 1766) — Palace Museum

 Qianlong Emperor and His Perfect Life